boegel/easybuild-wiki/4th-easybuild-hackathon.md

 #### Register your remote participation

-**If you would like to remotely participate in the 4th EasyBuild hackathon, please let us know before Friday Oct 18th 2013 1pm (CET) by filling in the doodle at http://doodle.com/625h6t2teegqp326taxn2ihg/admin?#cmt1168352803** .
+_**If you would like to remotely participate in the 4th EasyBuild hackathon, please let us know before Friday Oct 18th 2013 1pm (CET) by filling in the doodle at http://doodle.com/625h6t2teegqp326.**_

 Please clearly indicate you'll be participating remote by adding a `(remote)` tag next to your name.
 Once we have a clear view on the remote participants, we will work out the details together with them.